hamjamjam/FaceRecognition/solution.md

 If the rest server cannot find a list of other hashes but it CAN find the hash of the image (from url), then it assumes that the image was processed by did not have any matches and so it returns to the client 'no matches found'.

 If the rest server can find a list of other hashes, it will decode them and hand them back to the client as a list.

+### Match
+Here, the service will simply say if a match is found; it will not store the 'image' since it's just getting a hash here.
+In this instance, there isn't actually anything for the worker to do, so the rest server just queries redis to see if the inputted hash has any matches.

+If it does, it returns the hashes and if not, it returns 'no match'.

+### Image
+I am tired.

 ## Worker